Sufficient Conditions for Robust Probabilistic Reach-Avoid-Stay Specifications using Stochastic Lyapunov-Barrier Functions: Lyapunov-Barrier Conditions for Probabilistic Stability with Safety

 \begin{thm} Under the same assumption in Theorem \ref{thm: Lya}.
 Suppose there exists an SLF $V\in(C^2(\aba);\R_{\geq 0})$, some $G:=\oball_r(A)$ such that $G\in\dd$ and $\init\subset G$, as well as a function $B\in (C^2(G);\R_{\geq 0})$ satisfying \begin{enumerate} \item[(i)] $\exists \alpha_1,\alpha_2\in\mathcal{K}$ s.t.

 \item[(ii)] $\exists \alpha_3\in\mathcal{K}$ s.t.

 \end{enumerate} Then $\sys$ satisfies the probabilistic stability with safety specification $(\init,A, U, 1)$. \end{thm} \begin{pf} The proof is similar to Theorem \ref{thm: Lya}.
 We rely on the SLF to provide the property shown in Lemma \ref{lem: asymp}.
-Then the reciprocal type barrier function $B$ guarantees that $\ppp[\tau=\infty]=1$ \cite[Theorem 1]{clark2019control} for each weak solution. \end{pf} \begin{rem} Compared to Theorem \ref{thm: Lya}, for the same $p$, the set $G$ in Theorem \ref{thm: lb} already covers a larger feasible region within the safe set and provides a milder condition on $\init$ with the help of function $B$.
-If $U^c:=\{x\in\R^n: h(x)\geq 0\}$ where $h$ is smooth, one can possibly enlarge $G$ such that $G\cap U\neq \emptyset$ with $\partial (G\cap U) $ being piecewise smooth.
+Then the reciprocal type barrier function $B$ guarantees that $\ppp[\tau=\infty]=1$ \cite[Theorem 1]{clark2019control} for each weak solution. \end{pf} \begin{rem} Suppose $U^c:=\{x\in\R^n: h(x)\geq 0\}$ where $h$ is smooth, one can possibly enlarge $G$ such that $G\cap U\neq \emptyset$ with $\partial (G\cap U) $ being piecewise smooth.
 To see the satisfaction of stability with safety specifications, along with the old conditions, one can introduce an extra reciprocal-type barrier function, denoted by $\tilde{B}$, and verify extra conditions that are similar to \eqref{E: b1} and \eqref{E: b2} by replacing $|x|_A$ with $h(x)$. \end{rem}